Savings Accumulation Calculator

 How does compounding frequency affect total savings?

-Compounding frequency directly impacts the total interest earned and thus the final savings balance.
-The more frequently interest is compounded (e.g., daily vs. annually), the more often interest is added to the principal, allowing it to earn interest itself sooner.
-This results in a slightly higher effective annual rate and a larger total accumulation over time.
+Compounding frequency directly impacts the total interest earned.
+The more frequently interest is compounded (e.g., daily vs. annually), the more often interest is added to the principal.
+At 5% annual rate, daily compounding produces an EAR of 5.127% vs. 5.116% for monthly — a small but meaningful difference over long periods.